Purajiths/study-of-basic-gates/README.md

 ![image](https://github.com/user-attachments/assets/a62e79ea-6309-4d3a-9671-87f39225dda8)

 **Result:**
-Thus the different digital IC’s are studied and the truth table for different logic gates are verified.
+Thus the different basic logic gates are studied and the truth table for different logic gates are verified.